List of Descriptive Words and Phrases For Book Reviews

 a well-turned phrase is one that is expressed well

-with (your) tongue in (your) cheek
+with tongue in cheek

-if you write or say something with tongue in cheek, you intend it to be humorous and do not mean it seriously
+-intend it to be humorous and do not mean it seriously

 worded